Kameradna/R2Gen-fulltrans/README.md

 Of special interest is freezing the training of the visual extractor to limit memory usage.

 Also definitely time to check on Cider metric and clinical eval metrics.

+CIDEr implementation fix worked fine it seems; but the learning of the network is weak.
+With a frozen transformer, it seems unlikely that we will get strong learning.

+Tests-
+Baseline
+Baseline frozen visual extractor
+Transformer frozen visual extractor
+Transformer with learning (see ViT paper for finetune settings) (multi-gpu a must?)

+To check- is input res a limiting factor for ViT?
+Have I frozen correctly?
+Should I be using a different pretrained model ie. the JFT or other versions?
+Does the R2Gen paper as is scale to multi-gpu?
+Batch size key issue for ViT; normal finetune is at 512bs, using BiT hyperrule.
+Also GAP classifier vs cls token usage has quite different performance based on learning rate.